 \fi

 \if0

 \fi

 To train our RL based system, we use the Asynchronous Advantage Actor-Critic (A3C) framework \cite{mnih2016asynchronous} which is the state-of-art actor-critic algorithm.
 A3C involves training two neural networks.
-The agent selects an action based on a policy defined as a probability over actions $\pi : \pi(s_{c,j},a_{c,j}) \leftarrow [0,1]$. $\pi(s_{c,j},a_{c,j})$ is the probability of choosing action $a_{c,j}$ given state $s_{c,j}$.
+The agent selects an action based on a policy defined as a probability over actions $\pi : \pi(s_{c,j},a_{c,j}) \leftarrow [0,1]$.
 The policy is a function of a \emph{policy parameter} $\theta$.
 Therefore, for each choice of $\theta$, we have a parametrized policy $\pi_\theta(s_{c,j},a_{c,j})$.

-After performing an action at state $s_{c,j}$ for each tile $j$, all rewards of all tiles are observed and the total reward is calculated.
-The total reward reflects the gain/loss in the system's performance based on of all RL's (state, action) choices.
 Policy gradient method~\cite{sutton2000policy} is used to train the actor-critic policy.
 Here, we describe the main steps of the algorithm.
-The main job of policy gradient methods is to estimate the gradient of the expected total reward.
-The gradient of the cumulative discounted reward with respect to the policy parameters $\theta$ is computed as:
+Policy gradient methods estimate the gradient of the expected cumulative discounted reward with respect to the policy parameters $\theta$, which is computed as:

-where $A^{\pi_\theta}(s,a)\}$ is the advantage function~\cite{mnih2016asynchronous}. $A^{\pi_\theta}(s,a)\}$ reflects how better an action be compared to the average one chosen according to the policy.
-Since the exact $A^{\pi_\theta}(s_{c,t},a_{c,t})\}$ is not known, the agent samples a trajectory of scheduling decisions and uses the empirically computed advantage as an unbiased estimate of $A^{\pi_\theta}(s_{c,t},a_{c,t})\}$.
+where $A^{\pi_\theta}(s,a)\}$ is the advantage function~\cite{mnih2016asynchronous}.
+The agent uses an empirically computed advantage as an unbiased estimate of $A^{\pi_\theta}(s_{c,t},a_{c,t})\}$ by sampling a trajectory of scheduling decisions.
 The update of the actor network parameter $\theta$ follows the policy gradient, which is defined as follows:

 where $\alpha$ is the learning rate.
 To compute the advantage $A(s_{c,t},a_{c,t})$ for a given action, we need to estimate the value function of the current state ${\cal{V}^{\pi_\theta}}(s)$ which is the expected total reward starting at state $s$ and following the policy $\pi_\theta$.
 Estimating the value function from the empirically observed rewards is the task of the critic network.
 To train the critic network, we follow the standard temporal difference method~\cite{sutton2011reinforcement}.
 In particular, the update of $\theta_v$ follows the following equation: